Individual scholarships - Orange Knowledge Programme

 Both masters and short courses should start between 26 July and 21 November 2021.

 Courses should start between 22 November 2021 and 20 February 2022.

 Courses should start from 21 February onward and must be completed before 31 August 2022.

 The scholarships are open to mid-career professionals who are nationals of - and living and working in - the countries participating in the Orange Knowledge Programme.

-You can find the number of candidates you are allowed to nominate in Delta after the opening of the application round.
+You can find the number of candidates that you are allowed to nominate in Delta after you submit the first registration.
 The number of nominations is based on the following criteria: